Memberships

 Restricting non-directory content

-The [drts-membership-restrict] shortcode allows you to restrict access to content outside your directory such as pages or posts, for example:
+The [drts-membership-restrict] shortcode allows you to restrict access to content outside your directory, such as pages or posts.
+For example:

 [drts-membership-restrict]Place your content to restrict here.[/drts-membership-restrict]

-If you wish to restrict the content to users with certain membership plans only, you can use the plans parameter, for example:
+If you wish to restrict the content to users with certain membership plans only, you can use the plans parameter.
+For example:

 [drts-membership-restrict plans="silver,gold"]Place your content to restrict here.[/drts-membership-restrict]